daniellecgw/daniellecgw.github.io/README copy.md

 * Showcase your research interests, publications, your curriculum vitae, the people in your research group, and your contact information.

-* Manage courses that you are teaching.
+* Manage teaching that you are teaching.

 * Provide updates to your students and faulty.